 Scientists at MIT used specialized nanoparticles to create plants that can emit light.
 The engineers then used an LED to charge the particles embedded in the plant's leaves.
 Ten seconds of LED charge and the plants stay bright for several minutes.

-Michael Strange, a professor of chemical engineering at MIT and senior author of the new study, says the group wants to go further and develop plants that can absorb light, store it, and slowly re-emit it.
-If perfected, this method could enable plant lighting to become a reality in homes and businesses around the world.
-The research was published in Science Advances.
+Michael Strange, professor of chemical engineering at MIT and senior author of the new study, says the team wants to go further and develop plants that can absorb light, store it, and slowly re-emit it.
+If perfected, this method could allow plant lighting to become a reality in homes and businesses around the world.
+The search was published in Science Advances.

 Bright plants - not the first attempt